benoit-prentout/paper-weight-calculator/README.md

 2. Click on **Pages**.
 3. Select `main` branch as the source.
 4. Your site will be live at `https://yourusername.github.io/paper-weight-calculator/`.

-## 🤝 Contributing

-Contributions are welcome!
-If you want to add more paper formats (US Letter, Legal) or refine the thickness calculation logic:

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## 📝 License